raynardj/ray/docs/kmean_torch.md

 ## Problem:
-Assume we have a large array A, will be clustered in a big centeroid number: K
+Assume we have a large array A, will be clustered in a big centroid number: K

 ```python
 import numpy as np
 A = np.random.rand(1e6,4)
 K = 200
 ```
-As the calculation grow exponentially with the centeroids number.
+As the calculation grow exponentially with the centroids number.

 ## Solution: